 There is an unending debate of single tasking vs multi tasking.

-My unbiased opinion would be- there are advantages and disadvantages of both single-tasking and multi-tasking.
+My unbiased opinion about the multi task person & single tasking people would be- there are advantages and disadvantages of both single-tasking and multi-tasking.
 But, if you want to develop laser focus, you need to learn how to do single-tasking.

 As I said before, we live in a society where being a multitasking person is considered efficient.
 We feel so proud to tell others that we are multi-taskers.
 Due to the age-old deeply ingrained societal thought process, we feel that a multitasking person is superior and more hard working which is not always true.